COURSE CODE: CONT606

 1) OCT MEMBERSHIP

-We will use the OCT number you provide during online registration to confirm that your Certificate of Qualifications shows:
+We will use the OCT number you provide during online registration to confirm you are an OCT member with an undergraduate degree.

 2) YOUR ORIGINAL UNDERGRADUATE UNIVERSITY TRANSCRIPT(S)